sunfounder/newton-lab-kit/README.md

 <a id="about_this_kit"></a>
 ## About this kit:

-This is an advanced learning kit based on the Raspberry Pi Pico.
+This is an advanced learning kit based on the Raspberry Pi Pico 2.
 It contains a variety of components, including displays, sounds, drivers, controllers and sensors, which allows you to gain a comprehensive understanding of electronic devices.

 For you, we have prepared a number of interesting and useful projects as well as a great deal of relevant and authoritative information.
 All you need to do is turn on your computer, and you can learn programming in no time at all.